-Usually, 2.class knows as Kupe, is 4-bed berths with two upper and two lower beds.
-The lower beds functions as a sitting area during day time.
+Usually, 2. class is known as Kupe, which are 4-bed berths with two upper and two lower beds.
+The lower beds function as a sitting area during the daytime.
 Expect to share your lower bed with passengers from the upper bed during the day, e.g. for meals.
-Second class on Chinese trains is called soft sleeper.
+The second class on Chinese trains is called soft sleeper.

 If you are travelling on a tight budget, the third class will be the best option.
 It is significantly cheaper than the higher classes.

 If you have the money and are looking for a once-in-a-lifetime experience, one of the private luxury trains could be the option for you.
 Here you travel in a secluded world, with meals, excursions and the best comfort included.
 It is expensive, so only expect to meet other wealthy travellers on this train.
 The downside is that you won’t have many encounters with the locals if you choose one of these trains.

 It’s a myth that a Trans-Siberian Railway trip is very expensive.
 On the contrary, when thinking of the distance travelled, it comes out as very affordable indeed.